-Hayden Stebbins is an itinerant ethnobotanist, sustainable food production teacher, clinical herbalist, and amateur mycologist.
-Through Hayden's Harvest, Hayden offers herbal consults specializing in chronic issues, public events, botanical surveys for properties, and foraging, botany, and mycology classes for all ages.
-Contact Hayden if you are interested in any of these services.
+Hayden's Harvest offers public and private workshops, herbal consultations, botanical surveys for properties, and foraging, botany, and mycology classes for all ages.
+Contact us if you are interested in any of these services.

-A native of Fairfield, CT, Hayden graduated from Cornell University with a Bachelors of Science in Science of Natural and Environmental Systems and earned his Masters of Science from Schumacher College in England in Sustainable Horticulture and Food Production.
-He has shadowed ethnobotanist Marc Williams (Director of botanyeveryday.com and Plants and Healers International, and editor of Botany in a Day) in Asheville, NC, taught about edible and medicinal plants and mushrooms up and down the eastern seaboard, and completed the full-time clinical herbalism program at the Eclectic School of Herbal Medicine.
+Hayden's Harvest Founder Hayden Stebbins graduated from Cornell University with a Bachelors of Science in Science of Natural and Environmental Systems and earned his Masters of Science from Schumacher College in England in Sustainable Horticulture and Food Production.
+He has shadowed ethnobotanist Marc Williams (Director of botanyeveryday.com and Plants and Healers International, and editor of Botany in a Day) in Asheville, NC, taught about edible and medicinal plants and mushrooms up and down the eastern seaboard.
+He has completed the full-time clinical herbalism program at the Eclectic School of Herbal Medicine.